YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint

 \section{Introduction}

-Integrated sensing and communications (ISAC) is anticipated to be a key technology of the sixth generation mobile communications (6G)\cite{ISAC20231,9397776,ISAC1}.
-The idea is to use communications signals to sense various environment information like target location, architectural composition, flow density, and human activity etc. Among these tasks, target location is of fundamental importance, with which the base station (BS) can not only better serve communications\cite{d2}, but also support a variety of intelligent scenarios, such as connected vehicles, digital twins, and smart factory\cite{butalso1,9040264,a11221}.
-Generally, one can divide the localization problem into two categories: (1) locating cooperative communications users, e.g., mobile phones; and (2) locating non-cooperative targets that are not communicating with the BS, e.g., moving objects or users not in communication status.
+Integrated sensing and communications (ISAC) is anticipated to be a key technology of sixth generation (6G) mobile communications \cite{ISAC20231,9397776,ISAC1}.
+Its basic idea is to use communication signals to sense various aspects of the real physical world, such as target's position, architectural composition, human activity, etc. Once the ISAC system obtains such information, it can not only enhance the data transmission performance\cite{d2}, but also support a variety of intelligent applications, such as connected vehicles and smart factory\cite{butalso1,9040264}.

-A series of signal processing algorithms can be implemented for the localization of cooperative users.
-For example, by processing the pilot signal of the commendations system, the time of arrival (TOA), the time difference of arrival (TDOA), the angle of arrival (AOA), and the angle of departure (AOD), etc., can be extracted to estimate a user's position\cite{g333,g111,g222,9506874}.
-The localization of non-cooperative targets has traditionally been completed based on radar systems\cite{202301041,8425968,2bs3}.
-However, with the increased interest in ISAC systems, techniques based on orthogonal frequency division multiplexing (OFDM) signaling have been proposed for target localization.
-For example, Y.~Liu proposed a MIMO system with OFDM modulation to locate targets\cite{radar11224}, D.~Werbunat presented a network concept consisting of an OFDM system and repeater elements to sense targets\cite{radar11225}, and Y.~Li proposed a two stage algorithm with OFDM signals to estimate the positions of multiple targets simultaneously\cite{8918315}.
+As the decisive function of ISAC, the ultimate functionality of sensing is to construct a mapping relationship from the \emph{real physical world} to the \emph{digital twin world}.
+Note that the real physical world is composed of\textbf{ static environments} (such as roads and buildings) and \textbf{dynamic targets} (such as pedestrians and vehicles).
+The changes of static environment are usually slow, and thus one can apply various environmental reconstruction technologies to sense the static environment\cite{9727176,9516898,10182348}.
+However, since the changes of dynamic targets are rapid, it is necessary to update the parameters of dynamic targets in real-time.
+Generally, the\textbf{ dynamic targets sensing problem} can be classified into two categories: (1) sensing cooperative communications users, e.g., mobile phones; and (2) sensing non-cooperative dynamic targets that are not communicating with the base station (BS), e.g., moving objects or users not in communications status.